 - Or try this Google search.

-Or if you’re really adventurous, you can try the open source data analysis software called Picalo.
+Or if you’re really adventurous, you can try the open source data analysis software called Picalo (currently, this software is not being further developed).

 FREE ACL Training

-The virtual classroom training that ACL launched in March 2010 has been discontinued (see Nav’s comment about this).
+The virtual classroom training that ACL launched in March 2010 was discontinued (see Nav’s comment about this).
 ACL charged about $135 per training session, but they must not have received enough bites.
+I leave this note here in case someone is still looking for it.

 Other ACL posts: